(725 ILCS 5/115-4.1)

 against a defendant, or arraignment of a defendant for the charge for which

-bail has been granted.
+pretrial release has been granted.
 If a defendant fails

 to appear at arraignment, the court may enter a plea of "not guilty" on his